clefourrier/clefourrier.github.io/index.md

 #### PLexGen ([here](https://github.com/clefourrier/PLexGen))
 Conlang generator.
 This one dates back from my PhD, it's a phonetic lexicon generator and sound change applier!
 Provide your language shape (phonetics and phonotactics) and sound changes, and it will randomly generate a proto-language and its daughter languages after your specifications!

+## Misc

+#### Topics I previously enjoyed working on

+- using 3D meshes and grids for geology and structural modeling (2014-2015)
+- neurodegenerative disease prediction from longitudinal data (2017-2018)
+- reconstructing dead languages using neural networks (2018-2022)
+- graph machine learning (2022)
+and of course, evaluation/agents, my current topics of interest!

+It's likely I'll learn new things again! (robotics maybe? ¯\\_(ツ)_/¯ )

+#### About this site
+This site is deliberately static and lightweight, for ecology, accessibility, and [this](https://jeffhuang.com/designed_to_last/).I use markdown and pandoc.